deividfoggi/M365-Usage-Collector/README.md

 - A local admin account with administrative privilegies and following GPOs:
     - Log on as a batch job (Start > Run > secpol.msc > Security Settings > Local Policies > User Rights Assignment > Log on as a batch job > check if user is in the list or is a member of a group in the list)
     - Network access: Do not allow storage of passwords and credentiais for network authentication (Start > Run > secpol.msc > Security Settings > Local Policies > Security Options > Network access: Do not allow storage of passwords and credentiais for network authentication > Disabled)
+    - If you already ran a previous version and gonna run a newer, it is expected that the module installation to created a new folder for the newer version in the module folder and also it will delete and create the scheduled task.
+As a last resort, if needed you can manually delete the scheduled task and run the step to create it again.

 Setup